Workers’ Comp FAQs

 Q: Do insurance companies hire private investigators to take pictures of me, and is this practice legal?

-A: Surveillance does sometimes occur, and the insurance company may hire a private investigator to follow you and take pictures or video of you.
+A: Surveillance does occur, and the insurance company may hire a private investigator to follow you and take pictures or video of you.
 It may call the investigator in to testify against you.
-It is always very important to be within the written restrictions that your doctor provides.
+It is always very important to be within the written restrictions that your doctor provides and follow your restrictions at all times.
 As long as you are following these restrictions, you will be fine.
 The investigators cannot go on your private property, but, otherwise, they can do anything else to observe you or learn about you, including asking questions of your neighbors.
 This practice is very distressing, but, unfortunately, they are allowed under the law.
+An important reminder is that “a picture is worth a thousand words” and being filmed or pictured not following your restrictions could significantly impact your case and possible settlement value.

 Q: What can I expect of my workers’ compensation attorney?